danielcodes/danielcodes.github.io/projects.md

 ### Free Code Camp | <a href="http://codepen.io/danielcodes/pens/popular/" target="_blank"> <i class="fa fa-codepen" ></i> </a>

-I started Free Code Camp to brush up on the basics, check out what I've done so far!
+I started Free Code Camp to brush up on the basics, so it's only natural to do the rest of the projects.

 ![codepens](/public/img/fcc/codepen.png)